 2 min read

-How to Find your Purpose: 7 questions from Mark Manson
+How to find your purpose: 7 questions from Mark Manson

 Wrong.

 Purpose isn’t fluff – it’s a responsibility.
 If you don’t have the resolve and determination to do good sh*t, leadership is not for you.
 People management, maybe.
 Technical expertise, sure.
 But leadership?
 Not enough.
-Society deserves a lot more from the people with influence and power to change things.
+Society deserves a lot more from the people with the influence and power to change things.

 "If you don’t know why, you don’t care how”- Simon Sinek